daifukusensei/rp2350a-433mhz-controller/README.md

 ## How it works

-The device sits between a USB keyboard and your computer (or just runs standalone on USB power).
-It listens for key presses and, when it recognises one it knows, fires the matching 433 MHz signal to your RF outlet-- the same signal your original remote would send.
+The RP2350A sits between a USB keyboard and your computer (or USB power supply).
+As with an old-school universal TV remote control, button presses of the target device's RF remote are first recorded to individual keys on your keyboard-- a resulting keypress then duplicates the same function as performed by the RF remote.

-Signals from each button of the RF remote must first be **recorded** once to a designated key on the keyboard.

 ---